-To determine which oatmeals are serving up spoonfuls of awesomeness right now, I was tasked with trying every single oatmeal I could get my hands on, from the budget-friendly Trader Joe’s and Whole Foods 365 offerings to specialty oatmeals from brands like Wildway and Purely Elizabeth—and of course good ol’ Quaker and McCann’s.
-To keep the comparisons as fair as possible, all the oatmeals tested and vetted were the brands’ original, unflavored picks, and all were cooked on the stove (when possible!) as opposed to the microwave.
+To determine which oatmeal is the healthiest and the tastiest on the market, I put dozens of brands to the test.
+I tasted budget-friendly Trader Joe's and Whole Foods 365 offerings as well as specialty oatmeals from brands like Wildway and Purely Elizabeth—and of course good ol' Quaker and McCann's.
+To keep the comparisons as fair as possible, all the oatmeals I tested and vetted are the brands' original, unflavored varieties.
+I cooked all of them on the stove (when possible) as opposed to the microwave.

-Once I honed in on the most-delish (least gruel-esque) options, NAO Nutrition founder and holistic nutritionist Nikki Ostrower, MS, evaluated the ingredients on the labels.
+Once I honed in on the most-delicious (least gruel-like) oatmeal, NAO Nutrition founder and holistic nutritionist Nikki Ostrower, MS, evaluated the ingredients on the labels.
 The end result?
-A definitive list of the top breakfast contenders.
+A definitive list of the healthiest oatmeals.

-While all the oatmeals and hot cereals on this list are pretty darn good for you, Ostrower has a few key takeaways to keep in mind.
-“Nutritionally, it doesn’t matter if it’s steel-cut or rolled, but I try to stay away from the instant, which aren’t as nutrient-dense,” she says.
-Go for organic and non-GMO, and then choose one you actually like.
+While all the oatmeals and hot cereals on this list are good for you, Ostrower has a few key takeaways to keep in mind.
+"Nutritionally, it doesn’t matter if it’s steel-cut or rolled, but I try to stay away from the instant, which aren't as nutrient-dense," she says.
+In general, she chose organic and non-GMO, but you should choose the one you actually like to eat.
 (Mornings are hard enough as it is.)
-“The protein and fiber content is pretty similar across the board, so the important thing is to go for one that tastes good so you actually eat it!” she says.
-After all, those extra superfoods like chia and hemp don’t matter if the box is going to sit on your shelf.
+"The protein and fiber content is pretty similar across the board, so the important thing is to go for one that tastes good so you actually eat it!" she says.
+After all, those extra superfoods like chia and hemp don't matter if the box is going to sit on your shelf.

 This one from Nature’s Path is made from rolled oats and had the fluffiest texture of any I tried—and I loved it.
 Ostrower is a big fan too: “Nature’s Path is organic and non-GMO—a big win in my book,” she says.
 “I always advise looking for organic, because then you can guarantee it’s not sprayed with any herbicides, fungicides, or pesticides, and it’s not genetically engineered.”